dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-blazor-app.md

 At the end of this tutorial, you'll have a working todo list app.

-1. Follow the guidance in the [Blazor Tutorial - Build your first Blazor app](https://dotnet.microsoft.com/learn/aspnet/blazor-tutorial/intro) to create a Blazor project for this tutorial.
+1. Follow the guidance in the [Build your first Blazor app tutorial](https://dotnet.microsoft.com/learn/aspnet/blazor-tutorial/intro) to create a Blazor project.
 Name the project `ToDoList`.

 1. Add a new `Todo` Razor component to the app in the `Pages` folder.
 If you're using Visual Studio, right-click the `Pages` folder and select **Add** > **New Item** > **Razor Component**.
 Name the component's file `Todo.razor`.
 In other development environments, add a blank file to the `Pages` folder named `Todo.razor`.
 Razor component file names require a capitalized first letter, so confirm that the `Todo` component file name starts with a capital letter `T`.